2025 Oregon Legislative Session:

 • HB 3081: (SUPPORT) One-stop shop for energy rebates 2.0: There’s never been more financial help for Oregonians to upgrade their homes and buildings for better health, lower costs, less pollution, and higher resilience, yet finding and applying for all the incentives can be a challenge.
 This bill will build on the success of Oregon’s new tool to find and combine incentives for homeowners, landlords, contractors and more.

-• HB 3179: (SUPPORT) The Fair Energy Act empowers state regulators to set energy billing rates at the lowest possible level, so families can better avoid big increases in energy bills.
+• HB 3179: (SUPPORT) The FAIR Energy Act empowers state regulators to set energy billing rates at the lowest possible level, so families can avoid big increases in energy bills.
 The bill also will move any increases out of winter, when energy usage is highest.

 Fully fund climate budget: